 Why not?
 Because back then, folks still had the sense to judge people by how they actually behaved, without looking into the natural substances of which they chose to partake.

-And so America ensures by law (and by diplomatic blackmail) that no one in the entire world can even study literally thousands of psychoactive plants, many of which hold the promise of potentially ending cancer, Alzheimer's disease, and depression.
-Why not?
-Because we'd much rather demonize Mother Nature's psychoactive substances than understand them and use them to improve both our health and our attitude toward life, let alone expand our consciousness and find a more tolerant way of living, which seems obligatory to some of us who recognize the fact that nuclear Armageddon is still only an ignition fuse away, and will remain so for the foreseeable future.
-Only psychoactive plant medicines hold the promise of instituting the change of heart that can save "other hating" humanity from itself.
+And so America ensures by law, (and by diplomatic blackmail, that no one in the entire world can even study literally thousands of psychoactive plants, many of which hold the promise of potentially ending cancer, Alzheimer's disease, and depression.
+Why?
+Because we'd much rather demonize Mother Nature's psychoactive substances than understand them and use them to improve both our health and our attitude toward life, let alone expand our consciousness and find a more tolerant way of living, which seems obligatory to some of us, who recognize the fact that nuclear Armageddon is still only an ignition fuse away, and will remain so for the foreseeable future.
+Only psychoactive plant medicines hold the promise of instituting the change of heart that can save other-hating humanity from itself.

-Unfortunately, the online world is an echo chamber for this idiocy.
+Unfortunately, the online world is an echo chamber for this Christian Science idiocy.
 And so folks like myself who argue for the time-honored status quo are instantly banned from the discussion by Reddit moderators, who seem determined to hide the truth.
 And that's no surprise.
-There are many beneficiaries of America's unique and deadly attitude about plant medicines -- deadly because they cause a Drug War that kills inner-city Americans every day and causes civil war abroad.
-This overseas violence provides a weekend gladiator show for complacent Americans who flock to theaters to see Drug War propaganda films in which intolerant DEA agents travel overseas to torture and murder foreigners.
+There are many beneficiaries of America's unique and deadly attitude about plant medicines, deadly because they cause a Drug War that kills inner-city Americans every day and causes civil war abroad.
+This overseas violence provides a weekend gladiator show for complacent Americans, who flock to theaters to see Drug War propaganda films, in which intolerant D E A agents travel overseas to torture and murder foreigners.
 Why?
 Because they were selling plants that have been used responsibly by non-western cultures for millennia.